Action Types

 If your database server is not on the list, please contact support.

-When using e.g. INSERT or UPDATE statements, we strongly recommend using parameters for each column value.
+When using e.g. INSERT or UPDATE statements, you should use parameters for each column value.
 Doing this, you avoid SQL injection attacks and other issues when using user-submitted data (e.g. via Variables), or even just data containing special characters like quotes, that could otherwise break a query.

 Each parameter name should start with a colon (:) and be a single word.
 You can then reference these parameters inside the query, like in the following example: